 It can seem overwhelming to try and manage everything yourself.
 But if you're serious about growing your brand, you need to start thinking about hiring someone else to handle it for you.

 The truth is, you probably won't be able to do it all by yourself.
-Sooner or later, you'll need to delegate tasks, and that's where a social media manager comes in handy.
+Sooner or later, you'll need to delegate tasks, and that's where social media marketing companies comes in handy.

 They know exactly how to drive traffic to your site and convert them into buyers.
 This means less time spent on social media and more time focusing on growing your business.